chinsiang99/aws-cloud-practinioner-prep/03.cloud-technology/README.md

 Amazon Aurora helps to reduce your database costs by reducing unnecessary input/output (I/O) operations, while ensuring that your database resources remain reliable and available.

 Consider Amazon Aurora if your workloads require high availability.
 It replicates six copies of your data across three Availability Zones and continuously backs up your data to Amazon S3.

+## Nonrelational databases

+In a nonrelational database, you create tables.
+A table is a place where you can store and query data.

+Nonrelational databases are sometimes referred to as “NoSQL databases” because they use structures other than rows and columns to organize data.
+One type of structural approach for nonrelational databases is key-value pairs.
+With key-value pairs, data is organized into items (keys), and items have attributes (values).
+You can think of attributes as being different features of your data.

+In a key-value database, you can add or remove attributes from items in the table at any time.
+Additionally, not every item in the table has to have the same attributes.

+## Amazon DynamoDB

+Amazon DynamoDB is a key-value database service.
+It delivers single-digit millisecond performance at any scale.

+DynamoDB is serverless, which means that you do not have to provision, patch, or manage servers.

+You also do not have to install, maintain, or operate software.

+As the size of your database shrinks or grows, DynamoDB automatically scales to adjust for changes in capacity while maintaining consistent performance.

+This makes it a suitable choice for use cases that require high performance while scaling.